-Over the years these engineered core materials have come under fire with more voids and splits between the staves in the core making lumber core plywood fall out of favor.
-We wanted to reengineer this core construction model but apply higher grade standards to create a well performing panel that our high end boat builder and furniture customers could use without incident.
-Working closely with a reputable plywood manufacturer we established a grade that would not allow any voids or splits in between the staves and then further locked the piece together using finger joints at the ends of each piece.
-Additionally we ensure the finger joints do not line up in adjacent staves creating an even more rigid panel throughout.
+Over the years these engineered core materials have come under fire with more voids and splits between the staves in the core, making lumber core plywood fall out of favor.
+We wanted to reengineer this core construction model but apply higher grade standards in order to create a well performing panel which our high end boat builder and furniture customers could use without incident.
+Working closely with a reputable plywood manufacturer, we established a grade that would not allow any voids or splits in between the staves, and we then further locked the piece together using finger joints at the ends of each piece.
+Additionally, we ensure the finger joints do not line up in adjacent staves, and by minimizing this we are able to create an even more rigid panel throughout.

 Lightweight Plywood Without Sacrificing Stability Or Strength

 Feather Core first and foremost was developed to be a stable panel that would be light weight.
-We knew that we could maintain rigidity by using a lumber core plywood construction but choosing the right species of wood would be essential to control the weight and still maintain strength.
-Most lumber core uses a softwood species but we wanted some extra strength and screw holding power and chose a hardwood in the form of Falcata. (more on that below)
+We knew that we could maintain rigidity by using a lumber core plywood construction, but choosing the right species of wood would be essential to control the weight and still maintain strength.
+Most lumber core uses a softwood species, but we wanted some extra strength and screw holding power, and so we chose a hardwood in the form of Falcata. (more on that below)

 Lumber Core Plywood is Stiffer than Traditional Plywood